mascidocs/mascidocs.github.io/README.md

 # mascidocs
-Repository for Masci-Docs website.
+repository for Masci-Docs website.
 I haven't worked on anything yet, but I have plans.

-## I am still working on:
+## i am still working on:
-+ Website
++ website
-+ Notes (Markdown)
++ notes (markdown)
-+ PDFs
++ pdfs